Ctrl-Alt-Tea/CLI-Interest-Calculator/README.md

-# 💸 pyZAR Interest Calculator
+# 💸 Command Line Interest Calculator

 A simple Python script that helps users calculate **simple** or **compound interest** on their investments.
 It also supports **monthly contributions**, making it useful for savings planning and financial forecasting.